The Need for Increased Dining Space & Optimising the Student Dining Experience

 The Department for Education’s estimates for the future number of school places needed to meet predicted demand is around 70,000 collectively across primary and secondary schools, up to the 2026/27 academic year.
 The Department notes that “caution should be taken with interpretation of these estimates.”
 However, these statistics illustrate the need to account for the likelihood of future growth.

-Creating an optimal dining experience within a school environment involves a careful balance of preliminary measures, such as consultations and capacity planning, design centred around a long-term vision, and future-proofing, in order to provide strong foundations in-line with a schools specific requirements.
+Creating an optimal student dining experience within a school environment involves a careful balance of preliminary measures, such as consultations and capacity planning, design centred around a long-term vision, and future-proofing, in order to provide strong foundations in-line with a schools specific requirements.

 Is a Consultation Process Important?